analogdevicesinc/ai8x-training/docs/QATv2.md

 ## Activation Threshold Determination

-After collecting the activation statistics, the next step is to determine the activation thresholds.
+The collected statistics are use to determine the activation thresholds.
 To do this, first, an outlier removal step based on z-score is applied to the activation statistics.
 The default z-score is 8.0, and it can be changed by defining a z-score on the qat policy file.
-A threshold is then selected to encompass the full activation range, followed by an iterative algorithm [1] that minimizes quantization error by adjusting the threshold to balance range and resolution.
+Then, an iterative algorithm [1] that minimizes the quantization error by adjusting the threshold to determine the full activation range.
+This algorithm finds a balance point in the tradeoff between range and resolution.
 Scales are calculated as powers of two, making the scaling-down operation more computationally efficient by defining them as bit shift operations at the edge hardware.

 ## Scale Adjustments

 To implement the threshold-based quantization, the scales of the layers are adjusted.
 The scales are adjusted based on the type of operation that is performed on the layers.
 The scale adjustments are made for residual additions, concatenations, and layer sharing.
-In the f

 Figure 1. shows the scale adjustments for residual additions.
 In the figure, Layer1 and Layer2 are layers that are added together.
 The scale of the residual addition is selected as the scale of the layers that are connected to the residual addition.

 <img src="QATv2-Adds.png" style="zoom: 50%;" />